Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 The properties defined in this file will be appended to the generated "alfresco-global.properties" located in "/etc/opt/alfresco/content-services/classpath".

+### Enable SSL

+If you have a FQDN and a certificate you want to use place the certificate and the key in the `configuration_files/ssl_certificates` folder before running the playbook.
+Also replace the `fqdn_alfresco: "your_domain.com"` with your own domain in `group_vars/all.yml` along with setting `enable_ssl: true`.

+>NOTE: The certificate and the key should be named the same as the domain eg: your_domain.com.key and your_domain.com.crt

 ### Override Playbook Variables

 Ansible provides a mechanism to [override variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#defining-variables-at-runtime) provided by the playbook at runtime.